 Dr. Asaf Romirowsky

-This course will cover the Arab-Israeli conflict's history, politics, and diplomacy.
-Divided at 1948-49, the first half of the course deals with the conflict's social, political, ideological, and diplomatic origins; the second half with the period since, focusing on Israeli and Palestinian national emergence, Arab-Israeli wars, the subsequent diplomacy from each, and the impact of American, European, and Cold War engagement upon the conflict's unfolding.
-Registration for each session is independent of the other.
+This course will cover the Arab-Israeli conflict's history, politics and diplomacy.
+Divided at 1948-49, the course deals with the conflict's social, political, ideological and diplomatic origins followed by the period since focusing on Israeli and Palestinian national emergencene, Arab-Israeli Wars, subsequent diplomacy from each and the impact of American, European and Cold War engangement upon the conflict's unfolding.

 Jewish Views on and Experiences with the Afterlife

 Monday - Thursday July 27 - July 30 10:00am -12:00pm